What to expect, tips, and how to prepare

 - Make sure your home is at least 75 degrees warm for the scheduled time.

-- When I get to your home, it will take me about 20 min to set up.
-You can use this time to feed if so, wrap the baby in a cozy blanket with just a diaper.
+- When I get to your home, it will take me about 25 min to set up.
+Put a loose diaper on baby and no clothes and swaddle or wrap her in a cozy blanket.
 Once you are done I will take care of the rest.

 - Don’t worry about feeding me.
 I know, this is a weird one, but I often find that families worry about my lunch time.
 I purposely eat a big breakfast before every newborn shoot and have a snack with me in case I need it.
 Feel free to eat anytime you need, I can take care of baby 😉